morarupasukaru/devdocs/frontend/RemixJS.md

     server side function handle data mutations on a page e.g. triggered from child [Form](https://remix.run/docs/en/v1/components/form#action) component request
     * [useActionData](https://remix.run/docs/en/v1/hooks/use-action-data)
-      hook returns the JSON parsed data from your route action
+      hook returns the JSON parsed data from your route action; e.g. of form validation errors
       * useActionData hook can be called in any component of a route
   * [useTransition](https://remix.run/docs/en/v1/hooks/use-transition)
     hook allow to build pending navigation indicators and optimistic UI on data mutations
+  * [Error-Boundary](https://remix.run/docs/en/v1/route/error-boundary) is used for error handling and is is a React component that renders whenever there is an error anywhere on the route, either during rendering or during data loading
 * Remix vs [Next.js](./NextJS.md)
   * Remix: always use server-side rendering; server is called for every request
   * [Next.js](./NextJS.md): server-side rendering supported but static site generation is default/recommended